-Touhy was born on September 18, 1898, in Chicago, Illinois to Irish immigrant parents, James and Mary Touhy.
+Touhy was born on September 18, 1898, in Chicago, Illinois, to Irish immigrant parents James and Mary Touhy.
 His father was a policeman on Chicago’s Near West Side.
-Unfortunately, when Roger was just a small child, his mother died in a house fire and James Touhy was left to raise his eight children alone.
+Unfortunately, when Roger was just a small child, his mother died in a house fire, and James Touhy was left to raise his eight children alone.
 This, however, proved difficult for him, as five of his six sons would turn to a life of crime.

 In 1906, James Touhy gave up on his elder sons, who, all but Eddie, were already involved in criminal activities.
 Eddie stayed out of trouble and became a bartender.
-That year, he moved Roger and his two daughters to what was then the tiny farming village of Downers Grove, just northwest of Chicago.
+That year, he moved Roger and his two daughters to the tiny farming village of Downers Grove, just northwest of Chicago.
 There, Roger attended St. Joseph’s Roman Catholic church and school and graduated the eighth grade as class valedictorian.
 Determined to stay on the right side of the law, he went job hunting in Chicago.
-At that time he was only 5’6″ tall and was said to not only have been intelligent but also ambitious and charming.
-He soon found work and over the next few years was employed at various jobs including as a telegrapher and a union organizer.
-During this time, he met a 16-year old Irish girl named Clara Morgan.
-He lost his first brother, James Touhy Jr. when he was shot and killed by a policeman during an attempted robbery in 1917.
+At that time, he was only 5’6″ tall and was said to have been intelligent, ambitious, and charming.
+He soon found work and was employed at various jobs over the next few years, including as a telegrapher and a union organizer.
+During this time, he met a 16-year-old Irish girl named Clara Morgan.
+He lost his first brother, James Touhy Jr. when a policeman shot and killed him during an attempted robbery in 1917.